-Department of Computer Science and Information | Figure 12.3 SIP Registration, Call Setup, and Termination
+Fig.12.3 SIP Registration, Call Information Engineering Setup, and Termination

 - Step 6.
 Then the proxy server forwards the INVITE message to the SIP UAS. - Step 7.
 Upon receipt of the INVITE request, the SIP UAS replies with a 100 Trying response to indicate that the call is in progress. - This message is received by the SIP UAC through the proxy server. - Step 8.
 The SIP UAS plays an audio ringing tone to alert the called user that an incoming call arrived, and sends the 180 Ringing response to the SIP UAC through the proxy server.
 The SIP UAC plays an audio ringback tone to the calling user.